New Lynn railway station

-New Lynn railway station is on the Western Line of the Auckland railway network, New Zealand, and is part of an integrated transport centre where transfers can be made to and from bus services.
+New Lynn railway station is on the East West and Onehunga West Lines of the Auckland railway network, New Zealand, and is part of an integrated transport centre where transfers can be made to and from bus services.
 A redeveloped station in a new rail trench was opened on 25 September 2010.
 LynnMall, a major shopping mall, is close by.